 Is there a difference?

 B2B sales professionals are familiar with the terms signals, data, and databases, but their distinctions may be confusing.
-Part of the reason for this is because different CRM and marketing automation vendors use the terminology differently.
+Part of the reason for this is that different CRM and marketing automation vendors use the terminology differently.

 That is why we believe it is necessary to clarify the differences, particularly between signals and data, and their functions in the sales process.
 Below, we’ll look at the significant differences between these data-driven B2B sales techniques.